polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

 ## 1.2 Retrieve node information

-Now that we are successfully connected to our node let's present some information about it.
+Now that we are successfully connected to our node, let's present some information about it.
 We will create a new component called `NodeInfo` responsible for displaying this information, and we will pass the `api` in the props.
 All we need to import are the usual `React` component and the hook functions.